Postgraduate Research Handbook for Students and Supervisors

 Definition: Approved period of time spent carrying out research at approved centres other than Glasgow University or undertaking appropriate fieldwork outwith Glasgow.
 Where research is continued outside the University in this way, it must remain under the control and supervision of the supervisor.

-How to apply: Students should submit the Application for Research Furth of Glasgow form for approval by the PGR Committee in advance of their departure.
+How to apply: Students should apply for Research Furth of Glasgow through the UofG Helpdesk for approval by the PGR Committee in advance of their departure.
+Further details can be found under Absence from the University.

 Normally this period will not constitute more than a year, continuous or accumulated from shorter periods, in the three statutory years required for full time study or five years for part-time study, though the PGR Committee will consider a case for more extended period on its individual merits.